Person-0/Person-0/README.md

 # Hi there 👋

-I'm **BluZed**, a final‑year high school student and passionate software developer.
+I'm a final‑year high school student and passionate software developer.

-📫 Reach me on Discord: `bluzed`

 ---